jbryeet/Recover-AI/README.md

 Result
 Timestamp

+Example:

+test_retry_001
+      ↓
+RETRY
+      ↓
+Retry scheduled
+      ↓
+Timestamp recorded

-This makes it possible to understand what RecoverAI decided, what action was executed, and when it happened.
+This makes it possible to understand:

+Which payment was processed
+What action was selected
+What action was executed
+What result occurred
+When the action happened
 Evaluation Mode

 The project includes a synthetic evaluation workflow to demonstrate recovery performance without using real customer transactions.